-Here is what happens: The Antitrust Division of the Department of Justice might begin an investigation of possible per se violations in an industry—probably price-fixing, market allocation, or bid-rigging.
+Here is how an antitrust blizzard forms: The Antitrust Division of the Department of Justice might begin an investigation of possible per se antitrust violations in an industry—probably price-fixing, market allocation, or bid-rigging.
 The investigation’s impetus could come from evidence uncovered during another investigation, a customer, a supplier, a former employee, some other spurned person or entity, and (increasingly) antitrust agencies in other countries.

 The DOJ is very good at manipulating the dynamics among competitors in a suspected cartel.
 Indeed, amnesty opportunities are built for exactly that purpose.

-Whether you are blameworthy or not, the investigation is expensive and distracting.
+Whether you are blameworthy or not, the investigation is expensive and distracting (not to mention stressful).
 The document productions can, in some cases, become a business operation by themselves.
 It is always, of course, a good idea to try to negotiate the breadth of the requests.

 At some point during the investigation, the headache turns into a migraine.
 That is because the investigation will become public even if it is not officially public.
 If sufficiently material, a company might report it in its securities filings, or a foreign antitrust investigation of the same industry might become public, or it simply might leak.

-At that point, an entire legal industry begins production.
+At that point, an entire legal industry begins production to file antitrust class action lawsuits.
 These are the private-attorney generals.
 Some refer to them as plaintiff class-action attorneys.
 Others refer to them by words that I am not going to write.

 Similar to real-estate brokers and agents, they are unique in that they are cut-throat competitors, but also work together cooperatively on the same matters.
-As Carl Hittinger and I discuss in our article, the Supreme Court has made their job more difficult over the years (and has continued that pattern after publication), but they are still major players.
+As Carl Hittinger and I discuss in a law-review article we co-authored on the private attorney general, the Supreme Court has made their job more difficult over the years (and has continued that pattern after publication), but they are still major players.

 But don’t worry; you can handle this.
 The Judicial Panel on Multi-District Litigation will very likely order the cases transferred to one federal court before one federal judge for pre-trial consolidated proceedings.